dast5022/paperless-dde/README.md

 - publishing version with self-building code
 - bring tags into numeric order
 - import tags seperated by komma in one row as alternative to seperated rows
+# Acknowledgments
+I used code from an answer of Daniel Ferry ("Excel Hero") on stackoverflow (https://stackoverflow.com/questions/6627652/).
+His code helps to parse JSON in Excel without using additional libaries.
+Many thanks to him!